 Tight competition and subsequent tighter profit margins equals no allowance for costly mistakes; as such billing rates must be "right on the money."

-In order for a construction company to properly determine its billing rate for each class of employees, it must first establish its burden rate, followed by the fully-burdened cost per hour worked by employees and the overall average for each class of employees.
-But in the absence of a thorough understanding as to all the elements that comprise burden rate, this vital component to profitability cannot be properly calculated.
+In order for a construction company to properly determine its billing rate for each class of employees, it must first establish its labor burden rate, followed by the fully-burdened cost per hour worked by employees and the overall average for each class of employees.
+But in the absence of a thorough understanding as to all the elements that comprise labor burden rate, this vital component to profitability cannot be properly calculated.

 Contract costs are broken into two classifications-direct and indirect.
 Direct, or prime contract costs, are all known expenditures directly associated with the project.
 Examples of prime costs include subcontractors, direct labor, materials and supplies, equipment rentals, bonds and permits.
 These costs are obvious inclusions for estimators preparing bids for a potential contract.
 What may not be as obvious are the indirect contract costs.